Ritcus/XMLDeserialization/README.md

 Others (Did not had enough time to finish up, but tried to showcase my experience respective structure of an webapp)

--Interface: Mehtods to be implemented.
+-Interface: Methods to be implemented.

 -Services: An extra layer of abstraction.